Shobika187/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ## Step 1:

-Open Quartus II and select new project and choose the file location.
+Open Quartus and select new project and choose the file location.

 ## Step 2: